Avian Flu Fast Facts

 March 12, 2006 - Officials in Cameroon confirm cases of the H5N1 strain.
 The avian flu has now reached four African countries.

-March 13, 2006 - The avian flu is confirmed by officials in Myanmar (Burma).
+March 13, 2006 - The avian flu is confirmed by officials in Myanmar.

 May 11, 2006 - Djibouti announces its first cases of H5N1 - several birds and one human.